MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsBatchPolicyAssignmentOperation.md

 ## OUTPUTS

 ### OperationId
-The id of the operation that can be used with the Get-CsBatchPolicyAssignmentOperation cmdlet to get the status of the operation.
+The ID of the operation that can be used with the Get-CsBatchPolicyAssignmentOperation cmdlet to get the status of the operation.

 ### CompletedCount
 The number of users in the batch for which the assignment has been completed (possibly with an error).